-Caring for the dogs and cats of Costa Mesa, CA and beyond.
+Caring for the Dogs & Cats in Costa Mesa, CA and Beyond!

-While dogs and cats have some of the same vaccinations like rabies and distemper, they also have different vaccination needs based on the diseases that can affect their species.
-Our veterinarians will work with you to set up a comprehensive, personalized vaccination schedule to protect your pet.
+While dogs and cats have some of the same vaccinations (like rabies and distemper), they also have different vaccination needs based on the diseases that affect their species.
+Our veterinarians work with you to set up a comprehensive, personalized vaccination schedule to protect your pet.

 In-House Laboratory & Diagnostics

 We won’t delay treatment by sending you elsewhere to diagnose your pet’s conditions.
 With an in-house laboratory, we’re able to identify the issues affecting your animal quickly to find the best solution for their care.

 Learn more about our laboratory and diagnostics capabilities today.

 Did you know that poor oral health can lead to infections?
 These infections can spread through the bloodstream to affect major organs, such as your pet’s liver, kidneys, and heart!

 Learn more about our veterinary dental services today.

 This non-invasive procedure empowers our veterinarians to identify fractures, tumors, foreign bodies, and other health concerns.
 Digital radiography provides quick and precise results for developing an appropriate treatment plan for your pet promptly.